TheRealDeluxee/CaSa/readme.txt

 - Indicator Calculations:     Calculates indicators such as Fast EMA, Slow EMA, RSI, and VWMA for analysis.
 - Alarms:                     Sends buy/sell signals based on custom thresholds and market trends.
 - Scheduling:                 Configurable scheduling for running hourly and daily analyses.
-- Standard Mode:              In Standard Mode, the system tracks trends and potential buy and sell signals based on the configured indicators.
+- Portfolio-list:             In Portfolio-list, the system tracks trends and potential buy and sell signals based on the configured indicators.
-- Watch List Mode:            In Watch list mode, the system tracks trends and potential buy signals based on the configured indicators.
+- Watch-List:                 In Watch-List, the system tracks trends and potential buy signals based on the configured indicators.

 ## Project Structure